 Frequently Asked Questions

-As a police officer, you must write a police report for any investigations you are conducting or if someone has filed a complaint.
+As a police officer, you must write the report for any investigations you are conducting or if someone has filed a complaint.
 Your superiors may review these reports and use them as evidence in various cases; therefore, they must be clear, concise, and accurate.